arungudelli/python.shiksha/content/en/tips/write-to-file.md

 link: "Write to a file"
 author: "dmohanty"
 ---
-Many a times, as a python programmer you may encounter a problem , where you would have to write new files onto an existing file.
+Many a times, as a Python programmer you may encounter a problem , where you would have to write new files onto an existing file.

 How can we add new lines to an existing file ?